nilleb/ccguard/README.md

 ./distrib.sh
 ```

-Should work on both python2 and python3.
-But python2 is not anymore supported.
+Should work on both python2 and python3. python2 is not anymore supported.

 ## contribute